The simple answerr is YES!

 The quality and clarity of reference photos is the most important aspect of pet portraiture.
 I can only draw what I see, with minimal improvisation/deviation from the reference.
-Any more than the bare minimum can alter the likeness and result in a portrait that doesn't look like the subject.
+Improvisation or guesswork can alter the likeness and result in a portrait that only barely resembles the subject.

-Physical photographs and digital photos that cannot be enlarged without blurring (low resolution) are extremely difficult to work from.
-If this is all you have I will happily look at them to assess their suitability.
-If I cannot work with them I will let you know.
+Physical photographs and digital photos which cannot be enlarged without blurring (low resolution) are extremely difficult to work from.
+If this is all you have I will look at them to assess their suitability and if I cannot work with them I will be honest and let you know.
 If they are only suitable for producing a less detailed portrait, I will also let you know, so you can decide if you want to go ahead.
-I hate having to say a photo isn't suitable, but when you are paying a significant sum of money for a bespoke portrait, it's important that you know what to expect and thus avoid disappointment.
+I dislike having to say a photo isn't suitable, but when you are paying a significant sum of money for a bespoke portrait, it's important that you know what to expect and don't end up disappointed.

 As a rule of thumb, if you open your photo on a computer (laptop or larger screen size) and enlarge it so it fills the screen, if it looks very blurred, it's unlikely that I could use it as a reference.